midtown-ai/www/docs/glossary/e.md

 ## ESM Metagenomic Atlas

- The ESM Metagenomic Atlas will enable scientists to search and analyze the structures of [metagenomic proteins][Metagenomic Protein] at the scale of hundreds of millions of proteins.
+ The ESM Metagenomic Atlas will enable scientists to search and analyze the structures of [metagenomic proteins] at the scale of hundreds of millions of proteins.
 This can help researchers to identify structures that have not been characterized before, search for distant evolutionary relationships, and discover new proteins that can be useful in medicine and other applications.

  ![](img/e/esm_metagenomic_atlas.png ){: width="100%"}

  More at:

   * [https://ai.facebook.com/blog/protein-folding-esmfold-metagenomics/](https://ai.facebook.com/blog/protein-folding-esmfold-metagenomics/)

  See also [E], [AlphaFold Model], [OpenFold Model]

+## ESMFold Model Family

+ See also [E], ...

 ## Estimator